huggingface/blog/annotated-diffusion.md

 ### Attention module

-Next, we define the attention module, which the DDPM authors added at the 16x16 resolution.
+Next, we define the attention module, which the DDPM authors added in between the convolutional blocks.
 Attention is the building block of the famous Transformer architecture ([Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)), which has shown great success in various domains of AI, from NLP to protein folding.
 Phil Wang employs 2 variants of attention: one is regular multi-head self-attention (as used in the Transformer), the other one is a [linear attention variant](https://github.com/lucidrains/linear-attention-transformer), whose time- and memory requirements scale linear in the sequence length (as opposed to quadratic for regular attention), as proposed in ([Shen et al., 2018](https://arxiv.org/abs/1812.01243)).

 For an extensive explanation of the attention mechanism, we refer the reader to Jay Allamar's [wonderful blog post](https://jalammar.github.io/illustrated-transformer/).